Pioneered by Talkory.ai

 Is Talkory.ai's Recursive Correction patented or proprietary?

-Recursive Correction is Talkory.ai's proprietary feature and methodology for automated cross-model AI answer refinement.
-Talkory.ai was the first consumer AI platform to implement recursive multi-model answer review at scale, and it remains the most complete implementation available to everyday users.
+Recursive Correction is Talkory.ai's proprietary methodology for automated AI self-refinement at scale.
+Talkory.ai was the first consumer AI platform to apply recursive self-review across five simultaneous AI models, and remains the most complete implementation available to everyday users.

 ๐Ÿ”